BIVIX-S-A/Wallet/README.md

-If you doesn't have docker installed yet check the [Docker Installation Guide](https://docs.docker.com/engine/)
+If you don't have docker installed yet check the [Docker Installation Guide](https://docs.docker.com/engine/)

 ## Running the app